HMS Peterel (1794): Service

 Peterel was commissioned in April 1794 under Commander Stephen Church.
 In October Commander Edward Leveson-Gower replaced Church, only to be replaced in turn in July 1795 by Commander Charles Ogle.
 Peterel was at this stage assigned to the squadron in the Downs.
 Commander John Temple succeeded Ogle in January 1796.
 By 31 May Peterel had joined Horatio Nelson's squadron patrolling off Genoa.
 On that day Peterel was part of a small squadron under Nelson in Agamemnon that captured six French vessels that were carrying military supplies from Toulon to St. Piere d'Acena for the siege of Mantua.
 In July she was under the command of Captain Stuart.
 Stuart and Peterel directed the landing of troops for the capture of Porto Ferrajo on 10 July.

 Commander Bartholomew James took command of Peterel some time after this.
-He was superseded in command in around August, but the officer sent to replace him, Commander Philip Wodehouse, was travelling out from England and spent four months trying to locate Peterel.
+He was superseded in command around August, but the officer sent to replace him, Commander Philip Wodehouse, was travelling out from England and spent four months trying to locate Peterel.
 He finally took command in November.
 In December Peterel landed a small party under Lieutenant Thomas Staines on the coast of Corsica.
 The landing party attacked a Martello tower, which they captured, and threw its gun, a long 32-pounder, over the cliff.

 Peterel's next captain, Commander William Proby, took over in March 1797.
 In June 1797 Proby authorised Staines to take 20 men in two of the ship's boats to cut out a French privateer that had been preying on merchant vessels off the coast of Tuscany.
 After a skirmish in which the British had five men wounded and the French lost several dead and wounded, the British took the privateer, which had a crew of 45 men and was armed with two long guns and several swivels.

 By August Commander Thomas Caulfield had replaced Proby.
 Under Caulfield's command Peterel was involved in the capture of the French privateer Léopard on 30 April 1798.
 Leopard was armed with twelve 6-pounder guns and 14 swivel guns.
 She had a crew of 100 men and had been on the prowl for 20 days, but without having captured anything.

 At some later stage she was commanded by Lieutenant Adam Drummond, who was followed by Commander Henry Digby.
 In September 1798, Digby sailed from Gibraltar to Faro, Portugal, to deliver despatches from Earl St. Vincent for the Lisbon packet.
 Staines took the six men in Peterel's jolly boat to deliver the despatches to the packet when the jolly boat overturned in heavy seas.
 Four men drowned and Staines and the other man were only rescued after four hours.

 Digby's replacement in October that year was to be Commander Hugh Downman, but in November Captain George Long was in command, serving with John Duckworth's squadron at Menorca.